kurt-gilby/MovieRecBotHD/README.md

 📄 License
 This project is for educational and personal use.
-Commercial usage requires API providers' license agreements (Azure, TMDb).
+Commercial usage requires API providers' license agreements (Azure, TMDb).htt